The Eigenlearning Framework: A Conservation Law Perspective on Kernel Regression and Wide Neural Networks: Experimental methods

 Naively, when training an infinitely-wide network, the NTK only describes the \textit{mean} learned function, and the true learned function will include an NNGP-kernel-dependent fluctuation term reflecting the random initialization \citep{lee:2019-ntk}.
 However, by storing a copy of the parameters at $t=0$ and redefining $\hat{f}_t(x) := \hat{f}_t(x) - \hat{f}_0(x)$ throughout optimization and at test time, this term becomes zero.
-We use this trick in our experiments with finite networks.\footnote{We credit this trick to a talk by Jascha Sohl-Dickstein.}
+We use this trick in our experiments with finite networks.

-Unless otherwise stated, all experiments used four-hidden-layer ReLU networks initialized with NTK parameterization \citep{sohl-dickstein:2020-parameterization} with $\sigma_w = 1.4$, $\sigma_b = .1$.
-The $\mathrm{tanh}$ networks used in generating Figure \ref{fig:conservation_of_lrn} instead used $\sigma_w = 1.5$.
-Experiments on the unit circle always used a learning rate of $.5$, while experiments on the hypercube, hypersphere, and image datasets used a learning rate of $.5$ or $.1$ depending on the experiment.
-While higher learning rates led to faster convergence, they often also gave different generalization behavior, in line with the large learning rate regimes described by \citet{lewkowycz:2020}.
-Means and $1\sigma$ error bars always reflect statistics from 30 random dataset draws and initializations (for finite nets), except for \begin{itemize} \item the learnability sum experiment of Figure \ref{fig:conservation_of_lrn}, which used only a single trial, \item experiments on image datasets, which used 15 trials, and \item the nonmonotonic MSE curves of Figure \ref{fig:nonmonotonic_mse_curves}, which used 100 trials. \end{itemize}

-Experiments with binary image classification tasks used scalar targets of $\pm 1$.
-To obtain the eigeninformation necessary for theoretical predictions, we examine a training set with $10^4$ samples, computing the eigensystem of the data-data kernel matrix to obtain $10^4$ eigenvalues $\{\lambda_i\}_i$ and projecting the target vector onto each eigenvector to compute a $10^4$-vector of target coefficients $\vb$.
-We then compute theoretical learnability and MSE as normal.

-These estimates turn out to be overly optimistic because our framework assumes that test data is drawn i.i.d. from the universe of $M$ samples, and so if $M$ is finite, then a particular test point has a $n/M$ chance of belonging to the training set and being predicted perfectly.
-In our experiments (as in practice), however, this is not the case.
-We correct for this by computing the \textit{off-traning-set} learnability and MSE from the naive versions: subtracting off the free training set learnability and normalizing both quantities gives

-We find the off-training-set quantities agree much better with experiment.
-It is these quantities that constitute the theoretical predictions in Figures \ref{fig:lrn_curves} and \ref{fig:image_mse_curves}.
-Experimental quantities are computed with a random subset of 1500 images from the test set.

-\citet{bordelon:2020-learning-curves} report similar experiments confirming their theoretical MSE on MNIST, but they allow duplicates and use knowledge of the test data in computing the eigensystem.
-By contrast, our predictions are generated strictly from training data (albeit from more than $n$ samples).
-Applying kernel analysis to efficiently and accurately predict generalization performance on realistic data is an important problem, and as this comparison illustrates, there are many possible approaches.